 Fours are ready to learn to take turns, listen and participate.
 They form a community as they share ideas, make plans for the day and discuss classroom projects.
 The curriculum themes often follow the seasons and holidays, including a school-wide Chinese New Year celebration.
 Special projects follow the children’s growing interests and curiosity about the world around them.
 During the year, they explore the world of Native Americans, life in the Middle Ages, Chinese and Japanese cultures, and the New York subway system (the Old Fours build a subway car they can actually sit in).
 At this age, the children are able to hone their knowledge of letters.
 With a “Letter of the Week,” the Fours move through the alphabet, identifying letters and their sounds, brainstorming words, and decorating and tracing the letters.
 Stories and projects, including cooking, reinforce the week’s letter.
 The Fours keep journals in which they dictate their thoughts, stories and dreams, and which they illustrate with colorful pictures.
 The journals build self-confidence and self-esteem as the children grow comfortable expressing themselves to teachers or parent volunteers.
 By year’s end, the Fours are ready and eager for the challenges of kindergarten.

-Using programs from the University of Chicago, our students develop an understanding of mathematical relationships such as sorting, classifying, patterning and graphing.
-We build competency in number concepts using specially designed math materials like Unifix cubes, Cuisenaire rods, pattern blocks, snap blocks and calendars.
+We use a balanced math approach using a variety of programs, including Everyday Math.
+Our students develop an understanding of mathematical relationships such as sorting, classifying, patterning and graphing.
+We build competency in number concepts using math materials such as Unifix cubes, Cuisenaire rods, pattern blocks, snap blocks and calendars.
 Math is also integrated into classroom activities such as block play, cooking and science.

 Even as they are developing specific school preparatory skills, the children are absorbed in projects that give them a greater understanding of themselves and the world.
-Sometimes changes in our immediate environment determine the course of study: the end of summer leads to an investigation of animal camouflage and metamorphosis; snow leads to an exploration of crystals and evaporation.
-The end of daylight savings time prompts a study of nighttime, nocturnal animals and night jobs; the study of the water cycle includes a discussion of how different cultures transport water.
-The children learn about bones and the human body, early American life and worldwide cultures.
-Because we believe that children’s experiential learning is the most effective kind of learning, we take trips to the Staten Island Children’s Museum; the Prospect Park Audubon Center; the Richmondtown Restoration in Staten Island; and the South Street Seaport.
+Sometimes changes in our immediate environment determine the course of study: the end of daylight savings time prompts a study of nighttime, nocturnal animals and night jobs.
+Other topics explored include metamorphosis, habitat, and the human body.
+Because we believe that children’s experiential learning is the most effective kind of learning, we take trips throughout Brooklyn and the surrounding boroughs.

 This is a special year for the children, because as the Fives/Kindergartners they are the leaders of the school.
 They truly enjoy their stature as the oldest children and take pride in setting an example for the younger ones.
 They are the proud illustrators of our Friday’s Paper.
 They leave the school with a great sense of accomplishment and self-confidence.
 They often return as alums to see teachers and relive their nursery-school days.
 Their friends made at Grace Church School are often friends forever.